youngjinss/belief_of_belief_learning/lib/benchmark/ToMnet_impl/READ.md

 # ToMnet Implementation Guide

 ## Overview
-This document provides the essential information to implement the Theory of Mind Network (ToMnet) and reproduce experiments from Figures 3 and 5 of the "Machine Theory of Mind" paper.
+This document provides the essential information to implement the Theory of Mind Network (ToMnet) and reproduce experiments from Figure 3 of the "Machine Theory of Mind" paper.

 ## ToMnet Architecture